div02-afk/SimpleShare/README.md

-# P2P FileShare
+# SimpleShare

-Welcome to the P2P FileShare project!
+Welcome to the SimpleShare project!
 This project provides a secure and efficient way to share files directly between peers using WebRTC.
 The key features of this project include multi-connection support for faster transfers, end-to-end encryption, and no file storage on any server during the transfer process.
 For large files, the project splits them into manageable parts to ensure smooth transfer.

 ## Features